Exercise Your Way: Indoor Workout Tips when it’s too Cold Outside

 Remember when you and your friends used to spend hours seeing who could jump rope the longest?
 Remember how much fun it was?
 Well, it’s still fun, and it’s good for you.
 You’ll need a bit more space, but you can still easily do it at home.
 Ten minutes will give you a terrific aerobic workout and burn calories at a rate roughly equivalent to running a mile in under 10 minutes.

-What better way to “cool down” from a hot workout session than with yoga?
+What better way to “cool down” from a hot workout session than with Yoga?
 Yoga is a meditative discipline combined with a series of movements that stretch your muscles; it also helps build a strong mind-body connection.
 You’ll achieve a sense of inner peace as you wind up a very long day in quiet contemplation working out the kinks and processing the frustrations of work stress (not to mention commuting stress).
+For more about the benefits of Yoga, click here.

 Setting up a home gym will make it a lot easier to get the workout you expect.
 And it’s not that difficult or expensive to do.
 You can put together a nice gym with some dumbbells, a yoga mat, resistance bands, a Bosu Balance trainer and any other items you think might help you optimize your daily workout.